Codeception/module-playwright/Readme.md

 This module provides the same API as WebDriver module.
 You can try to use it in your tests without any changes.

+For the full command list see [WebDriver module reference](https://codeception.com/docs/modules/WebDriver#dontSeeElement).

-Complete API reference is available in [CodeceptJS Playwright Helper](https://codecept.io/helpers/Playwright/)
+Playwright-specific commands are also available in [CodeceptJS Playwright Helper](https://codecept.io/helpers/Playwright/)

 ## Example